VamonoscoTRUTH

 What This Situation Actually Requires

-The defining problem is not 'how to bring the team together,' but how to enable focused output when overstimulation and social performance pressure risk undermining the results the group actually needs.
+The defining problem is not how to bring the group together, but how to protect real output when social pressure and overstimulation can quietly replace the reason for gathering.

 What Matters Most in This Scenario